 Engineering Technology have the opportunity to earn college credit.
 To be eligible for college credit the student must maintain a 3.0 GPA in PLTW courses, maintain overall GPA per admission criteria of college (generally 2.0 or 2.5), complete Algebra 2, complete all other requirements deemed necessary by the Admissions Office of the particular college, and the student must attain a score of 80% or better on the final exam each year to receive credit.

-Project Lead The Way Program Video
+Project Lead The Way Program Videos

 Project Lead The Way Ohio